 Batteries have a mind of their own.
-Their stubborn and unpredictable behavior has left many battery users in awkward situations.
+They're stubborn and unpredictable behavior has left many battery users in awkward situations.
 And yet, the battery is our steady travel companion that allows us to carry out our activities disconnected from home and office.
 In this paper we observe the battery in personal use and fleet applications.

 It is interesting to observe that batteries cared for by a single user generally last longer than those operating in an open fleet environment where everyone has access to but no one is accountable for them.
 A personal user is one who operates a mobile phone, a laptop or a video camera for pleasure or business.
 He or she will likely follow the recommended guidelines in caring for the battery.
 When the runtime gets low, the battery gets serviced or is replaced.
 Critical failures are rare because the owner adjusts to the performance of the battery and lowers the expectation as the battery ages.